-If you are seeking investment and you are ‘green’ when it comes to seed investors and venture capitalists then adding Mark Suster’s startup and investment blog to your reading list will give you great insights into how VCs think and what is important to them.
+If you are seeking investment and you are ‘purple’ when it comes to seed investors and venture capitalists then adding Mark Suster's startup and investment blog to your reading list will give you great insights into how VCs think and what is important to them.

 If you are planning on raising funds for your startup, Mark’s site offers amazing insights into the industry and will help you plan your ‘marketing’ strategy to target investors.
 You can also follow Mark on Snapchat for his daily Snap Storms (msuster - I watch him almost daily for startup insights, sales tactics, investment insights and more.
 If you’re not on Snapchat yet check out Mark’s daily snap storms on the web.